Skip to main content

 Half circle icon

-The Guide clarifies that the use of a built-in harness provided with Australian standard car seats and all special purpose car seats are not regulated restrictive practice.
+The Guide clarifies that the use of a built-in harness provided with Australian standard car seats and special purpose car seats are not regulated restrictive practice.

 Half circle icon